We're here to answer any and every question you may have about broadband and how to buy it. Here are some of the most common things customers ask us.

 What is a MAC code?

-If you want to move from one provider to another, you'll need to ask for a migration authorisation code, more commonly called a MAC code.
-It holds the details for your address and line, and your new provider will need it to be able to move your service.
+If you want to move from one provider to another, you'll need to ask for a migration authorisation code, more commonly called a MAC.
+This is a alpha numeric series of digits (e.g. LAEM1234567/1F6HT) that holds the details for your address and line.
+Your new provider will need it this to be able to move your service.
 From the date of requesting the MAC code, your existing provider has up to 5 working days to provide this to you.
 Thereafter the code is viable for 30 days.
+The MAC code method of migrating will be removed in June 2015 – as such from this date onward you will no longer need to request a MAC from your current provider; instead your new provider will be able to do everything from their end.

 What is a fair usage policy?